 Natural vs. Organic

 In an eco-conscious world, navigating the terminology and claims can be confusing.
-“Natural” means that the materials are made from rubber tree sap, but it can still contain fillers and chemicals.
+“Natural” means that the materials are made from rubber tree sap, but they can still contain fillers and chemicals.

 “Organic” means the product is free from all man-made materials and chemicals.
 While every organic pillow is natural, not every natural pillow is organic.

-- Overheat at night: Compared to memory foam, latex is naturally cooler thanks to its open-cell structure.
-Shredded materials are even more cooling by allowing for greater air-flow throughout the shreds, thus making cooling pillows that fit anyone who sleeps hot.
+- Sleeps Cooler: Compared to memory foam, latex is naturally cooler thanks to its open-cell structure.
+Shredded materials are even more cooling by allowing for greater airflow throughout the shreds, thus making cooling pillows that fit anyone who sleeps hot.

-- Need support: Some people love the sinking feeling of sleeping on memory foam, but this can be a downside for those looking for greater support.
+- Good Support: Some people love the sinking feeling of sleeping on memory foam, but this can be a downside for those looking for greater support.
 Latex is a dense material, providing a firm base that contours closely to the head and neck and promotes optimal spinal alignment.

-- Require pressure and pain relief: This soft and bouncy material helps to alleviate pressure from the head, neck, and shoulders.
+- Helps Relieve Pressure: This soft and bouncy material helps to alleviate pressure from the head, neck, and shoulders.
 As a result, you’re less likely to wake up with a sore neck.

-- Have a latex allergy: While this material is hypoallergenic and a great option for people who have sensitivities to mold and dust mites, it can cause serious and potentially life-threatening allergies in people who are allergic to latex.
-In that case you might want to take a look at our top pillow picks for this year.
+- Latex Allergy: While this material is hypoallergenic and a great option for people who have sensitivities to mold and dust mites, it can cause serious and potentially life-threatening allergies in people who are allergic to latex.
+In that case, you might want to take a look at our top pillow picks for this year.

-- Have a sensitive nose: This material has a strong, rubbery odor that some people are bothered by.
+- Potential Smell: Brand new latex pillows may have a rubber-like odor that some people are bothered by.
 Airing it out can help the smell to dissipate more quickly.

-- Love melting into memory foam: If you love the sinking feeling of sleeping on memory foam, this type of material may not be right for you.
-While it is a foam, it is much more responsive and bouncy than memory foam.
+- Doesn’t Sink Like Memory Foam: If you love the sinking feeling of sleeping on memory foam, this type of material may not be right for you.
+While it is a foam, latex is more responsive and bouncy than memory foam.